 10. Landlords Can Brighten Up Their Rental with Beautiful Lighting

 If you want to make it easier for you to rent out your property, try upgrading your lighting throughout the house.
-Proper lighting can make an excellent first impression with a potential renter.
-It can enable you to turn a dim and depressing rental into a bright, happy, and beautiful living space.
+Proper lighting can make an excellent first impression on a potential renter, and it can enable you to turn a dim and depressing rental into a bright, happy, and beautiful living space.
+Additionally, you can add lighting to the backyard.
+This can be a selling point for those who like to entertain.
+Also, lighting is pretty inexpensive compared to most property upgrades.

-- Ambient Lighting – This is what you would call your main, or general lighting.
+- Ambient Lighting: This is what you would call your main, or general lighting.
 It creates an overall illumination of the room.
-There are many avenues to setup your ambient lighting, this can include ceiling-mounted lights, wall sconces, and the like.
+There are many avenues to set up your ambient lighting, this can include ceiling-mounted lights, wall sconces, and the like.

-- Accent Lighting – This is for highlighting or accenting certain areas of the home.
-They are typically set up in areas where artwork may hang, or even outdoors to highlight a beautiful area of the front or back yard.
+- Accent Lighting: This is for highlighting or accenting certain areas of the home.
+They are typically set up in areas where artwork may hang, or even outdoors to highlight a beautiful area of the front or backyard.
 You can use adjustable track lighting, or single spotlights to achieve this type of lighting.

-- Task Lighting – It’s as the name suggests; it’s lighting used to help illuminate an area where a task may be completed.
-For instance, kitchens may have lighting that shines directly on a portion of a countertop.
-Or, the area above a bathroom vanity.
+- Task Lighting: It’s as the name suggests; it’s lighting used to help illuminate an area where a task may be completed.
+For instance, kitchens may have lighting that shines directly on a portion of a countertop, or the area above a bathroom vanity.

 Here are a few lighting extras to consider: